arslan2k12/Cloud-baed-Electricity-Data-Management-for-Smart-Grid/README.md

 # Cloud-baed-Electricity-Data-Management-for-Smart-Grid
-Course Project: Internet of Things
+Course Project: Internet of Things, 2017

 Our main objectives presented in Project Report are the following:
 1. An overview of Smart Grids and how it is changing the traditional electric grid system.